 WCC representatives are available to assist in the development of apprenticeship and other employee training programs.
 Trade-related instruction can be provided for most apprenticeable trades with a college representative working directly with apprentices and sponsoring firms to meet the requirements.
 Apprenticeship training combines on-the-job training with related classroom instruction to ensure that apprentices master skills with confidence and precision.
 More than 850 occupational areas use apprenticeships to train workers.
-The Trade-Related Instruction program is approved by both the Bureau of Apprenticeship and Training and the Michigan State Department of Education.
+These programs of study are approved by both the Bureau of Apprenticeship and Training and the Michigan State Department of Education.
+For more information, please call (734) 973-3533.
 An individual pre-apprenticeship curriculum can be arranged to help individuals prepare for most apprenticeship entrance examinations.
 Placement in an apprenticeship program is at the mutual discretion of employers, employees, and organizations representing the involved skill trades and cannot be guaranteed.
 A student may achieve an apprenticeship completion certificate.